Gender Pay Gap 2018

 - Improving return to work programmes after career breaks

-Our strategic plan recognises the central role that our culture plays in shaping our business.
+Our company’s strategic plan recognises the central role that culture plays in shaping our business.
 We are committed to building a diverse and inclusive workplace at all levels, but particularly through the composition of our leadership team.
-This makes for a stronger business and a truly engaged workforce.
+This long term strategy makes for a stronger business and a truly engaged workforce.

 Gender Pay Gap Figures

-The difference in bonus pay between men and women during the year April 2016 to April 2017 reflects the way in which a proportion of profit is distributed as bonuses, rather than share options or dividends among equity directors, the majority of whom are male.
+The difference in bonus pay between men and women during the year April 2017 to April 2018 reflects the way in which a proportion of profit is distributed as bonuses, among equity directors, the majority of whom are male.

-Bonus eligibility represents a snapshot from 2016 to 2017.
+Bonus eligibility represents a snapshot from 2017 to 2018.
 All staff are eligible for a bonus if they have been here during the previous financial year.
-These numbers represent a period where certain members of staff were new to the company.
+In this period 14.1% of male employees and 22.2% of female employees were new arrivals to the business.
+This explains the differential in eligibility percentages for the year.
+If the same number of male and female employees had joined the business during this period, there would have been no differential.

 In accordance with The Equality Act(2010) (Gender Pay Gap Information) Regulations 2017.
 I confirm the gender pay gap data contained in this report for Stride Treglown Limited is accurate and has been produced in accordance with the guidance on managing gender pay developed by the Arbitration and Conciliation Service (ACAS).